Shift3/standards-and-practices/best-practices/development-tools/accessibility/README.md

 - Does all your text content have a text alternative (like an alt attribute on an image)?
 - If you have audio and/or video content, is it captioned?
 - Do you have any instructions that rely solely on color/sound/shape?
-- Is your content restriced to one orientation (unless essential)?
+- Is your content restricted to one orientation (unless essential)?
 - Are your inputs clear with appropriate attributes for screen readers?
 - Are there any visual elements that convey information that only rely on color?
 - Is there any audio on your site that automatically plays?